ayaohsu/NYC-Open-Data-Animal-Abuse-Cases-Analysis/README.md

 *Reuters/Stephanie Keith*

-In this project, I digged into 311 service requests from [NYC Open Data](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9) and tried to understand more about the Kaporos-related complaints and discover the major sites where the ritual happens.
+In this project, I dug into 311 service requests from [NYC Open Data](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9) and tried to understand more about the Kaporos-related complaints and discover the major sites where the ritual happens.
 To do that, I built a data pipeline in AWS ecosystem and put up a QuickSight dashboard to visualize the results.

 If you would like to get the access to the dashboard, or if you have any questions or comments, please feel free to reach me at ayao780607@gmail.com!